-All development within the parish must be of high quality design.
-In Southwater this means:

-1. Using local sourced materials, or equivalent materials to those that would historically been sourced locally.

-- 2. Encourage a variety of complimentary vernaculars to encourage diversity in our building stock. - 3.
-Using Secure by Design principles to ensure developments are safe to live in, supported by natural surveillance. - 4.
-Making sure the development actively responds to other properties within the immediate area around the site. - Not resulting in unacceptable harm to the amenities of existing and proposed buildings, particularly with regard to privacy, outlook, and sunlight. - 6.
-Extra structures, bin stores, cycle lockers, sheds and recycling facilities should be integral to the design of any proposal and should be included within all full planning applications.
+- SNP16.1.
+All development must be of high quality design.
+In Southwater this means: - a) Facing buildings with locally sourced materials, or materials equivalent to those that would historically have been sourced locally wherever possible. - Encourage a variety of complementary vernaculars to encourage contextually appropriate design and diversity in our building stock. - c) Using Secure by Design principles to ensure developments are safe to live in, supported by natural surveillance. - d) Making sure the design of new development actively responds to other properties in the vicinity ensuring no unacceptable impacts on residential amenity occur.

+- e) Not resulting in unacceptable harm to the amenities of existing and proposed buildings, particularly with regard to privacy, outlook, daylight and sunlight. - f) Extra structures, bin stores, cycle lockers, sheds and recycling facilities should be integral to the design of any proposal and should be included within all full planning applications.
 Details and locations of these should not be left to be determined subject to a planning condition.
-These features should be screened from public view whilst still being easily accessible for residents. - 7.
-Clutter is to be avoided on streets and drives (excessive posts, signs, bollards etc.) and buildings (gutters, satellite dishes, downpipes, meter boxes, soil pipes etc.).
+These features should be screened from public view whilst still being easily accessible for residents. - g) Clutter is to be avoided on streets and drives (excessive posts, signs, bollards etc.) and buildings (satellite dishes, meter boxes, soil pipes etc.).
 Careful design can reduce or remove the need for all of these things.
-Utility connections (phone, electricity etc) should be placed underground. - 8.
-Schemes must not introduce light spillages/pollution and glare, and face inwards away from open landscapes; - All new developments should provide a good level of security to the building and its occupants in terms of personal safety, crime prevention and increase community cohesion;
+Utility connections (phone, electricity etc) should be placed underground. - h) Schemes must not introduce unacceptable light spillage/pollution and glare.
+This can be mitigated to some extent by ensuring light sources face inwards and away from open areas/landscapes; - All new developments should provide a good level of security to the building and its occupants in terms of personal safety, crime prevention and increase community cohesion;